roman-milk/roman-milk.github.io/danny.md

+===

- ****** Danny Ch.
-01 ****** byJust_Plain_Bob© I went down to the kitchen and asked my mother if there was anything I could do to help and she told me that I could set the table.
+I went down to the kitchen and asked my mother if there was anything I could do to help and she told me that I could set the table.
 At the dinner table I avoided Nancy's eye and when I'd finished eating and helping with the dishes I went up to my room to study and do my homework.

  Maybe half an hour after I'd been in my room there was a knock at the door and then it opened and Nancy came in.